rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

-We follow the paper more-or-less directly, with gleanings from [SICP](https://sarabander.github.io/sicp/).
+We follow the paper more-or-less directly, with refernce to [SICP](https://sarabander.github.io/sicp/).

 +++